Carroll Avenue Bridge Construction

 There will likely be additional work on the weekends due to the accelerated schedule of construction.
 This work will start as early as week day work with the exception of high volume activities.
 Those are restricted to a 9 a.m. start time.

 More information is available on the Maryland State Highway Administration’s website.
 For real-time travel conditions on roads in Maryland, check Maryland’s Department of Transportation 511 Traveler Information page or call 511 with a hands-free device when driving.

-A secondary detour will be required on Thursday and Friday, March 23rd and 24th to accommodate road work on the bridge over Sligo Creek Parkway.
+A secondary detour will be required to accommodate road work on the bridge over Sligo Creek Parkway.
 The route for that secondary detour will include Old Carroll, Carroll, Lincoln and Maple Avenue.